 Vapor diffusion through a solid material, even a vapor-permeable one, is a slow process.
 There are specific scenarios where enough vapor is able to diffuse through a solid material (not carried along by air leakage) to result in significant moisture accumulation over time.
 (Think of all the moisture that can potentially accumulate in a roof system as a concrete roof slab cures.)
 When it comes to vapor control, it is also possible to cause moisture problems by adding a vapor impermeable material to an assembly, intentionally or unintentionally.
 All materials — from insulation to membranes, air barriers, sheet metal, sheathing boards, paint, adhesives, and so on — have some level of vapor-retarding properties.
 Be sure to consult with a building enclosure professional to understand what materials may act as a vapor retarder in the roof, wall, and parapet assemblies.

 For parapets and roof systems in general, one of the more challenging vapor control scenarios involves newly poured or “green” concrete roof decks.
 Significant initial moisture within the concrete will diffuse into the rest of the system or interior (due to its high vapor pressure) over a potentially long time.
 If the concrete is placed on a steel composite deck and can’t dry downward through the steel, then moisture in the concrete will drive to the exterior (upward) through the roof system, wetting the roof system along the way.
-A common strategy is to install a Class I or better vapor retarder on the top surface of the concrete deck to prevent the moisture from rising.
+A common strategy is to install a Class I or lower vapor retarder on the top surface of the concrete deck to prevent the moisture from rising.
 However, a self-adhered vapor retarding material will not always stick to high moisture concrete.
-If a vapor barrier is to be installed above the concrete deck, a vented steel composite deck may be helpful as a means to provide a path for downward drying of the concrete.
+If a vapor barrier is to be installed above the composite concrete deck, a vented steel composite deck may be somewhat helpful as a means to provide a path for downward drying of the concrete, but this is not a definitive solution.
 Alternatively, an above-deck vapor retarder that allows horizontal movement of moisture with perimeter venting (think insulating lightweight concrete roof design) may also be beneficial.